website-scraper/node-website-scraper/README.md

 Scrape function resolves with array of [Resource](https://github.com/s0ph1e/node-website-scraper/blob/master/lib/resource.js) objects which contain `metadata` property from `httpResponseHandler`.

 #### onResourceSaved
 Function called each time when resource is saved to file system.
-Callback is called with 1 argument which represents [Resource](https://github.com/s0ph1e/node-website-scraper/blob/master/lib/resource.js).
+Callback is called with [Resource](https://github.com/s0ph1e/node-website-scraper/blob/master/lib/resource.js) object.
 Defaults to `null` - no callback will be called.
 ```javascript
 scrape({
   urls: ['http://example.com/'],